 Every Saturday 9:00 a.m. to 1:00 p.m. beginning the first Saturday in May until early fall (weather permitting).
-Farmer’s Market will be held at the White Pine Trail Staging area near the Depot at the Ensley Street and Edgerton Street Intersection.
+Farmer’s Market will be held in the lot on the north east corner of Shaw Street and Ensley Street just passed the light in town.

 For Vendor information please contact Mary Roush (Market Coordinator) at (231) 937-5570.

 A Farmers Market is a point of connection between the rural and urban community members.
 For vendors, it is a place to sell what you grow and share what you know.
 For patrons, it is a place to purchase fresh produce from local growers.
 For some, it becomes a tangible way to acknowledge and take charge of health or environmental concerns they may have.